Missouri vs. Illinois Predictions, College Basketball BetMGM Promo Codes, & Picks - December 22

 Missouri Performance Insights

-- The Tigers' +59 scoring differential (outscoring opponents by 5.4 points per game) is a result of scoring 75.5 points per game (179th in college basketball) while giving up 70.1 per contest (159th in college basketball).
+- The Tigers are outscoring opponents by 5.4 points per game with a +59 scoring differential overall.
+They put up 75.5 points per game (179th in college basketball) and allow 70.1 per contest (159th in college basketball).

-- The 32.5 rebounds per game Missouri averages rank 327th in the country, and are 4.4 fewer than the 36.9 its opponents grab per contest.
+- Missouri grabs 32.5 rebounds per game (327th in college basketball) while allowing 36.9 per contest to its opponents.
+It is outrebounded by 4.4 boards per game.

 Illinois Performance Insights

-- The Fighting Illini have a +152 scoring differential, topping opponents by 15.2 points per game.
-They're putting up 79.4 points per game, 85th in college basketball, and are allowing 64.2 per contest to rank 39th in college basketball.
+- The Fighting Illini's +152 scoring differential (outscoring opponents by 15.2 points per game) is a result of putting up 79.4 points per game (85th in college basketball) while giving up 64.2 per outing (39th in college basketball).

-- Illinois averages 44.8 rebounds per game (fifth in college basketball) while conceding 33.9 per contest to opponents.
-It outrebounds opponents by 10.9 boards per game.
+- Illinois wins the rebound battle by an average of 10.9 boards.
+It collects 44.8 rebounds per game (fifth in college basketball) compared to its opponents' 33.9.

-- Illinois has typically lost the turnover battle this season, committing 12.3 per game (220th in college basketball) while forcing 9.3 (350th in college basketball).
+- Illinois loses the turnover battle by 3.0 per game, committing 12.3 (220th in college basketball) while its opponents average 9.3.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.